 So here we are again… summer is over and Labor Day has come and gone.
-Have you put away all your white pants, skirts and jackets yet, or can you wear white pants after labor day, for example?
+Have you put away all your white clothes yet or are you wondering if you can wear white pants after labor day?

 The answer is it depends on where you live.
-There is a strong rule we have all grown up with, “No white after Labor Day“… but rules are made to be broken!
+You may have grown up with the rule, “No white after Labor Day“… but rules are made to be broken!
 Here my take on it:

-- If you live in Florida, Southern California or tropical country or climate, you are good to keep wearing your summer whites!
+- If you live in Florida, Southern California or tropical country or climate, it’s fine to keep wearing your summer whites all year round!

-- Just team a white or off white shirt with fall colored pants in oxblood and some cool flat boots and you’re good to go.
+- Simply team white or off white jeans with a light t-shirt and fabulous fall poncho.
+Add some cool booties and a gorgeous fall bag and you’re good to go.

-- A white wool coat always look stylish in fall/winter as does white corduroy pants.
+- A white wool coat always looks stylish in fall/winter, as does white corduroy pants.

-- The bottom line is if you have to try to “make a white item work”, it is probably a summer white and it is better to put it away until it gets warmer!
+- The bottom line is, if you’re struggling to make a white item work, it’s probably a summer white.
+You’re better off putting it away until it gets warmer!

-What are your feelings on wearing white in the fall and winter?
+What are your feelings about wearing white in the fall and winter?
 Please comment below!